hoangduytran/blender-manual/manual/modeling/curves/structure.rst

    The handles are independent of each other.

 .. note::
-   When a control point is selected, its handles are overlaid with a red hilight that changes their color.
+   When a control point is selected, its handles are overlaid with a red highlight that changes their color.
 For example, Vector handles that are normally green will look yellow when selected, which can make it difficult to distinguish them from unselected Automatic handles.